UAE-US travel: Emirates to resume all flights after 5G rollout delay

 Emirates services to Los Angeles, New York JFK, and Washington DC remain unimpacted.
 Flights to Boston, Houston and San Francisco, on which the airline had temporarily deployed A380 aircraft on January 20 and 21, will return to Boeing 777 operations on January 22.

-Emirates will resume flight operations to the following US destinations starting January 21, 2022:
+Emirates will resume flight operations to the following destinations starting January 21, 2022:

 - Chicago (EK 235)